Koki Watanabe: 2024

-Watanabe won his first Super 500 title at the Canada Open, defeating compatriot Kodai Naraoka in the semifinals and Alex Lanier of France in the final.
-He also finished as the runner-up at the Super 750 Denmark Open, where he lost to Anders Antonsen.
-During that tournament, he defeated Paris 2024 Olympic silver medallist Kunlavut Vitidsarn in the second round.
+On the World Tour, he won his first Super 500 title at the Canada Open, defeating compatriot Kodai Naraoka in the semi-finals and Alex Lanier in the final.
+Later in the season, Watanabe advanced to his first Super 750 final at the Denmark Open, where he defeated Olympic silver medalist Kunlavut Vitidsarn before finishing as runner-up to Anders Antonsen.

-Throughout the season, Watanabe reached the semifinals at the Arctic Open and the U.S. Open, and the quarterfinals at the All England Open, China Open, and India Open.
-His tournament runs included a victory over world No. 3 Li Shifeng at the India Open.
-At the China and Arctic Opens, he defeated Lee Zii Jia, extending his undefeated head-to-head record against the Paris 2024 Olympic bronze medallist.
-In team competition, he was a member of the Japanese team that won the bronze medal at the Asia Team Championships.
-These performances led to Watanabe achieving a career-high world ranking of No. 11 on 22 October 2024.
+Watanabe also reached the semi-finals of the Arctic Open and the U.S. Open, and the quarter-finals at the All England Open, China Open, and India Open.
+His notable victories during the season included a win over world number 3 Li Shifeng at the India Open and two wins against Olympic bronze medalist Lee Zii Jia at the China and Arctic Opens.
+Following these performances, Watanabe reached a career-high world ranking of 11 on 22 October.

 2025

-Watanabe faced a challenging start to his 2025 season, experiencing early round exits in tournaments during the first half of the year.
-His performance improved in July at the Super 750 Japan Open, where he reached the semifinals for the first time at this tournament.
-En route to the semifinals, he defeated Chou Tien-chen in the second round and Weng Hongyang in the quarterfinals, before losing to eventual runner-up Alex Lanier.
-Watanabe attributed his improved performance to advice from Kento Momota, which encouraged him to adopt a "challenger spirit" following a period of poor form.
-In team competition, he was also a member of the Japanese team that secured a bronze medal at the Sudirman Cup.
+Watanabe experienced a challenging start to his 2025 season, suffering early-round exits in several tournaments, including the Super 1000 Malaysia Open and Indonesia Open.
+His form improved in July at the Super 750 Japan Open, where he reached the semifinals of the tournament for the first time.
+En route, he defeated Chou Tien-chen in the second round and Weng Hongyang in the quarter-finals.
+Watanabe credited advice from compatriot Kento Momota, which encouraged him to adopt a "challenger spirit" to overcome his slump.
+Later in the season, he reached the quarter-finals of the Arctic Open and French Open, although he was eliminated in the first round of both World Championships and China Open.
+In team competition, he won a bronze medal with Japanese team at the Sudirman Cup.